Coming up on Good Morning Lubbock this morning 🌞

-Good morning and happy Friday!
-Tune in to KAMC right now to see your full weekend forecast and our top headlines!
+Good morning and Happy Tuesday!
+Be sure to tune in to KAMC to get a full Tuesday forecast and see our top stories for this morning!

 Here are some of our top headlines this morning: